TheRealMJP/DXLatest/Notes.md

     * Not often used, but occasionally still useful
     * It has a bit of API surface area

+* View instancing
+    * Really not that useful
+    * API surface is modest

 Helper Functions and Extensions
 ===============================